-The increase of \$9,742 million in accounts receivable is mainly due to the 5% increase in service charges to Members Institutions and a reduction of bad debt expense.
+The increase of \$9,742 million in accounts receivable in fiscal year 2016 was mainly due to the 5% increase in service charges to Members Institutions and a reduction of bad debt expense.
 During 2016 there was a 5% or \$9,676 million increase in contractual adjustment expense due to the 5% increase in sales prices approved by the Board of Participating Entities and 5% or \$6,298 million reduction in collections.